Vice President for Equity and Inclusion

 Vice President for Information Technology

-Donna Lisker was appointed dean of the college and vice president for campus life in July 2014.
-Her areas of responsibility include the class deans office; the Ada Comstock Scholars Program; the dean of students office, which includes student affairs, student engagement and residential life; international study; athletics; disability services; health and counseling services; religious and spiritual life; the Lazarus Center for Career Development; the Wurtele Center for Work and Life; the Lewis Global Studies Center; and the Center for Community Collaboration.
-Prior to coming to Smith, she had a 15-year career at Duke University.
+Alexandra Keller was appointed interim dean of the college and vice president for campus life in July 2022.
+Her areas of responsibility include the class deans office; the Ada Comstock Scholars Program; the dean of students office, which includes student affairs, student engagement and residential life; athletics; disability services; health and counseling services; the Lazarus Center for Career Development; and the Jandon Center for Community Engagement.

 Secretary of the Board of Trustees and Secretary of the College